JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 nothing #hide
 ````

-Which nicely demonstrates that the choice of types affects the performance.
+Which nicely demonstrates that the choice of types affects performance.
 Does it mean that we should always use `Tuples` instead of `Arrays`?
-Surely not, it is  just that each is better for different use-case.
-Using Tuples means that compiler will  compile special function for each length of tuple and each combination of types of items it contains, which is clearly wasteful.
+Surely not, it is  just that each is better for different use-cases.
+Using Tuples means that the compiler will compile a special function for each length of tuple and each combination of types of items it contains, which is clearly wasteful.

-# Julia type system
+# Julia's type system

 ## Julia is dynamicaly typed
-Julia's type system is dynamic, which means that all types are resolved during runtime. **But**, if the compiler can infer types of all variables of the called function, it can specialize the function for that given type of variables which lead to an efficient code.
+Julia's type system is dynamic, which means that all types are resolved during runtime. **But**, if the compiler can infer types of all variables of the called function, it can specialize the function for that given type of variables which leads to efficient code.
 Consider a modified example where we represent two wolfpacks:

 ````@example lecture
 wolfpack_a =  [Wolf("1", 1), Wolf("2", 2), Wolf("3", 3)]
 wolfpack_b =  Any[Wolf("1", 1), Wolf("2", 2), Wolf("3", 3)]
 ````

-`wolfpack_a` carries a type `Vector{Wolf}` while `wolfpack_b` has a type `Vector{Any}`.
-This means that in the first case, the compiler know that all items are of the type `Wolf`and it can specialize functions using this information.
-In case of `wolfpack_b`, he does not know which animal he will encounter (although all are of the same type), and therefore it needs to dynamically resolve the type of each item upon its use.
+`wolfpack_a` carries a type `Vector{Wolf}` while `wolfpack_b` has the type `Vector{Any}`.
+This means that in the first case, the compiler knows that all items are of the type `Wolf`and it can specialize functions using this information.
+In case of `wolfpack_b`, it does not know which animal it will encounter (although all are of the same type), and therefore it needs to dynamically resolve the type of each item upon its use.
 This ultimately leads to less performant code.

 ````@example lecture
 @btime energy(wolfpack_a)
 @btime energy(wolfpack_b)
+nothing # hide
 ````

-To conclude, julia is indeed dynamically typed language, **but** if the compiler can infer
+To conclude, julia is indeed a dynamically typed language, **but** if the compiler can infer
-all types in called function in advance, it does not have to perform a type resolution
+all types in a called function in advance, it does not have to perform the type resolution
-during execution, which produces a performant code.
+during execution, which produces performant code.

 ## Classes of types
 Julia divides types into three classes: primitive, composite, and abstract.